Kerman - Semi Antique , circa 1950

-They are typically crafted with hand-spun wool and eco-friendly organic dyes, which have a luminous surface, providing an illusion of depth.
-They have a wonderful patina and character which cannot be usually captured in a newer piece.
-Each antique carpet is different, as they are found in every type of home and add warmth to pristine and minimalist spaces.
+Typically crafted with hand-spun wool and eco-friendly organic dyes, old carpets have a more luminous surface, creating an illusion of depth.
+Newer pieces are rarely able to capture the patina and character of an antique, which can add warmth to even the most pristine and minimalist spaces.

-Antique rugs are made of natural fibers such as, wool, cotton and silk.
-New rugs are made from a variety of fibers including synthetic and natural fibers such as, mercerized cotton, faux silk often called "Art Silk", silk blends and artificial fibers such as, olefin.
+Antique rugs are made of wool, cotton and silk.
+New rugs can be made from a variety of fibers, both natural and synthetic, including wool, cotton and silk, but also silk blends, faux silk (often called "Art Silk" or "artificial silk"), mercerized cotton and olefin.

-If the rug has signs of wear but still appears to be vibrant, this is an indication of a genuine antique carpet.
+If a rug has signs of wear but still looks vibrant, this is an indication that it is a genuine antique.

-For insurance purposes, you should always obtain a Certificate of Authenticity from the dealer, which should include the size, origin, age, style, materials, knot density, condition and estimated retail value.
+For insurance purposes, you should always obtain a certificate of authenticity from the dealer.
+This document should include the size, origin, age, style, materials, knot density, condition and estimated retail value of the carpet.

-An authentic Oriental rug will not have a brand name associated with it and it will not be hand-tufted.
+An authentic antique will not have a brand name associated with it, nor will it be hand-tufted.